Samuel ibn Naghrillah: Life

 Samuel was a Jew of al-Andalus born in Mérida to a wealthy family in 993.
 He studied Jewish law and became a Talmudic scholar who was fluent in Hebrew, Arabic, Latin, and one of the Berber languages.

-Samuel was the student of Hanoch ben Moses, son of a proment Mesopotamian Jew from Sura who had become head of the rabbinical community of the Caliphate of Córdoba.
+Samuel was the student of Hanoch ben Moses, son of a prominent Mesopotamian Jew from Sura who had become head of the rabbinical community of the Caliphate of Córdoba.
 He was only twenty years old when the caliphate fell during the Fitna of al-Andalus, a disastrous civil war.

 Samuel may have left Córdoba in 1013 during the Berber uprising or after 1016 when Ali ibn Hammud took the city.
 He settled in the port of Málaga and became either a spice merchant or grocer while devoting his leisure to Talmudic and literary studies.
 In 1027, at age 34, Samuel was named Nagid, or leader, of the Jewish community, the first person in al-Andalus to hold that title.
 His political ascent continued, and in 1037, under King Badis ibn Habus, he was promoted to Chief Vizier of Granada and commander of its Muslim army.
 Samuel served either as battlefield commander or in a strategic capacity for the next eighteen years, leading Granada to military success and stability.
 His leadership helped transform Granada into one of the most prosperous and powerful of the Taifa kingdoms.

 Around 1020, he settled in Granada, where he entered the service of the royal court after the secretary of the prime minister fell ill, and soon assumed that position himself.
 He was eventually appointed vizier and later commander-in-chief of the Granadan army, serving in both roles until his death in 1056.

 His relations with the Granadan royal court and his eventual promotion to the position of vizier happened coincidentally.
-20th-century scholar Jacob Rader Marcus gives an account pulled from a 12th-century book Sefer ha-Qabbalah.
-The shop Rabbi Shmuel set up was near the palace of the vizier of Granada, Abu al-Kasim ibn al-Arif.
-The vizier met Rabbi Samuel when his maidservant began to ask Rabbi Shmuel to write letters for her.
+Twentieth-century scholar Jacob Rader Marcus gives an account pulled from a 12th-century book Sefer ha-Qabbalah.
+The shop Rabbi Shemuel set up was near the palace of the vizier of Granada, Abu al-Kasim ibn al-Arif.
+The vizier met Rabbi Samuel when his maidservant began to ask Rabbi Shemuel to write letters for her.
 Eventually, Rabbi Samuel was given the job of tax collector, then secretary, and finally assistant vizier of state to the Granadan king Habbus al-Muzaffar.

-When Habbus died in 1038, Rabbi Shmuel made certain that King Habbus’ second son Badis ibn Habus succeeded him, not his firstborn son Bulukkin.
-The reason behind this act was that Badis was more favored by the people, compared to Bulukkin, with the general Jewish population under Rabbi Shmuel supporting Badis.
-In return for his support, Badis made Shmuel ha-Nagid his vizier and top general.
+When Habbus died in 1038, Rabbi Shemuel made certain that King Habbus’ second son Badis ibn Habus succeeded him, not his firstborn son Bulukkin.
+The reason behind this act was that Badis was more favored by the people, compared to Bulukkin, with the general Jewish population under Rabbi Shemuel supporting Badis.
+In return for his support, Badis made Shemuel ha-Nagid his vizier and top general.
 Some sources say that he held office as a viziership of state for over three decades until his death sometime around or after 1055.
 Other leading Jews, including Joseph ibn Migash, in the generation that succeeded Samuel, lent their support to Bulukkin and were forced to flee for their safety.